d4vinder/HP-Z620-Hackintosh-macOS-Catalina/README.md

 # HP-Z620-macOS-Catalina
 ## Complete EFI for HP Z620 for macOS Catalina 10.15.4

+## UPDATES: Check the repo for EFI directory updates for the latest version.

 ### HP Z620 Catalina Install Guide

 Hardware Overview: